Format Trends

 The owner needs clean scheduling, capacity, private-event handling, customer reminders, refund rules, add-ons, and a way to keep studio operations from spilling into text messages and spreadsheets.

 Classic paint and sip and splatter studios may look different to customers, but both are experience businesses.
-Painta should be the operating layer underneath them.
+The booking flow should protect the experience from the messy little details that customers never see.